Summary Care Record (SCR)

 In this instance you should use professional judgement and if you decide that accessing the SCR is necessary and in the patient’s best interests (i.e. there is a possibility that without accessing the patient’s SCR the quality or safety of the decision would be compromised), then you should use ‘emergency access.’

 As with any professional decision you need to be confident that you can justify to any future investigation that the decision was made in the patient’s best interests.
 Whenever the “Emergency Access” option is selected it is strongly recommended that you enter the reason why you are accessing the record without the patient’s permission.
-This will assist the Privacy Officer’s work investigating the legitimacy of emergency accesses.
+This will assist the work of the SCR Governance Person (see relevant section of this webpage) investigating the legitimacy of emergency accesses.

 Examples of when this option could be seen as appropriate in community pharmacy are: